 1. Don’t let the wind sway you

 While you might feel self-conscious about certain aspects of your looks because of something that happened in the past, someone looking at you will have no clue what you’re worried about.
-If you find yourself on a date for example, and social anxiety reels its head because you’re not confident about how you look, remember that you might be the most beautiful thing this person in front of you has ever seen.
+If you find yourself on a date, for example, and Social Anxiety reels its head because you’re not confident about how you look, remember that you might be the most beautiful thing this person in front of you has ever seen.
 You cannot base how you feel about yourself according to someone else’s standards (see point number 2).

 2. Only you get to define what beauty means to you

-My husband and I cannot agree on one single celebrity, either man or woman when it comes to looks.
-We always joke that we have no clue what we see in each other because we clearly both have really bad taste.
-This always reminds me of how subjective beauty is and how we all see the world through a different lens.
+My husband and I cannot agree on one celebrity, either man or woman when it comes to looks.
+We always joke that we have no clue what we see in each other because we clearly both have awful taste.
+This reminds me of how subjective beauty is and how we all see the world through a different lens.
 Beauty is truly a matter of opinion, so don’t let others define what beauty means to YOU.
 Let the world see one thing, as long as you see what you want to see.

 The only opinion that matters is YOURS, especially when it comes to how you feel about yourself.
-This will keep social anxiety at bay because you’ll have the confidence to back you up when it’s your turn to speak.
-It won’t matter if your skin broke out the day of a presentation, or if people see the scars you carry, because beauty is not related to a lack of those things.
+This will keep Social Anxiety at bay because you’ll have the confidence to back you up when it’s your turn to speak.
+It won’t matter if your skin broke out the day of a presentation or if people see the scars you carry because beauty is not related to a lack of those things.
 You get to define what beauty is and walk around proudly with that definition.
 I wish my younger self knew this.
 I wouldn’t have wasted so much time comparing myself to others.

 3. There will always be the “Nay” and the “Yay” camp

 Whatever you end up changing, you’re going to run into both the “nay” and the “yay” camps.
 The most recent example that comes to mind is Adele’s weight transformation.
 All it took was for her to post one Instagram picture of her weight loss and the world went ablaze.
 Everyone had an opinion on it.
 Good and bad.
 This goes to show that no matter what you end up doing, you’re going to get it from both sides.
 This is why point #2 is so crucial.
-If you’re confident in your strut, then you won’t mind how many people are in each camp.
-I just want you to remember this point because it holds true for everything in life as well.
+If you’re confident in your strut, you won’t mind how many people are in each camp.
+I want you to remember this point because it holds for everything in life as well.
 The only person you need to please is yourself.
 Go ahead, be Adele, and be proud of it.